atlas by clearpeople

 Hence the governance framework required will need to adapt and evolve to manage different working scenarios, depending on where and how you apply AI.

-One of the key pillars of Atlas is governance by design.
-For example, to reduce the burden of compliance any content added to Atlas is categorized based on where it is saved.
+• Governance by design.
+Atlas is For example, to reduce the burden of compliance any content added to Atlas is categorized based on where it is saved.
 This also improves its findability as well as ensuring appropriate use and retention.
 Thus, people are confident in the use of the content and ensures that they have the right information and can use it appropriately.
 Content that is being generated using AI needs to follow the same rules and the people creating content using AI need to be clear on their role and responsibilities in this process.

 AI related articles